komalrathi/komalrathi.github.io/content/blog/dynamic-and-static-typing/index.md

 Since the type is checked at compile time, this means that the data types are immutable once assigned.

-However you can create your own data typed for example in OCaml :
+However you can create your own data types for example in OCaml :
 ```ocaml
 type fruit =
     Orange